knowrob/knowrob/knowrob_actions/README.md

     ...
     parser_stop(Parser,Outputs).

 The default mode of the parser is that it yields all actions that are detected no matter if they conflict with each other (i.e. because they provide different interpretations of the same event).
-Howver, the predicate `parser_start/2` allows to switch to another mode by setting the *compose* flag in the option list which is the second argument of the predicate.
+However, the predicate `parser_start/2` allows to switch to another mode by setting the *compose* flag in the option list which is the second argument of the predicate.
 This flag causes the parser to compose individual actions into an activity without conflicting actions.

 ### Action execution